vipin-banka/hunk-catalog/README.md

   }
 }
 ```
-### 10. Import API Endpoint
+### <a name="api-endpoint">3.
+Import API Endpoint
 **hunk-catalog** plugin exposes an API endpoint that can be called to import a single source document in Sitecore Commerce.
+You can call this API endpoint from Postman or console application or from any other application.

 ### Request Headers
-Following must exists as headers:
+Following must exists as headers in the call:
 - Content-Type:application/json
 - Environment: Commerce environment name that should contain Catalog Import Policy.